Sweet Digs Australia: How Basra Ajeh Creates A Candy-Coloured Sanctuary In Her Lewisham Apartment

-Welcome to Sweet Digs Australia, where we take a look inside the sometimes small, sometimes spacious, and always unique homes of women and gender-diverse people across the country.
-This week, we tour the cosy pastel home of content creator Basra Ajeh in Lewisham, Sydney.
+Welcome to Sweet Digs, where we take a look inside the sometimes small, sometimes spacious, and always unique homes of women and gender-diverse people across the world This week, we tour the cosy pastel home of content creator Basra Ajeh in Sydney, Australia.

 Advertisement